Back stable Schubert calculus: Bumpless pipedreams

 Let $w \in S_n$.
 Let $P$ be a $w$-square bumpless pipedream.
 We call $P$ a \defn{$w$-EG pipedream} if all the empty tiles are in the northeast corner, where they form a partition shape $\lambda = \lambda(P)$, called the \defn{shape} of $P$.
 See Figure \ref{F:EG pipedream}.

-\begin{thm} The Stanley coefficient $j_\lambda^w = j_\lambda^w(0)$ is equal to the number of $w$-EG pipedreams $P$ satisfying $\lambda(P) = \lambda$. \end{thm} \begin{proof} Specialzing $a_i = 0$ for all $i$ in Corollary \ref{C:Stanleydecomp}, we obtain $F_w = \sum_P s_{\lambda(P)}$ where the sum is over all $w$-rectangular bumpless pipedreams $P$ {\it with no empty tiles}.
-In particular, the positively labeled pipes in the right $n \times n$ square of $P$ forms a $w$-EG-pipedream.
+\begin{thm} The Edelman-Greene coefficient $j_\lambda^w = j_\lambda^w(0)$ of \eqref{E:stanley coefficients} is equal to the number of $w$-EG pipedreams $P$ satisfying $\lambda(P) = \lambda$. \end{thm} \begin{proof} Specializing $a_i = 0$ for all $i$ in Corollary \ref{C:Stanleydecomp}, we obtain $F_w = \sum_P s_{\lambda(P)}$ where the sum is over all $w$-rectangular bumpless pipedreams $P$ {\it with no empty tiles}.
+In particular, the positively labeled pipes in the right $n \times n$ square of $P$ forms a $w$-EG pipedream.
 The nonpositively labeled pipes in $P$ have to fill up all the remaining tiles, and since they cannot intersect, there is a unique way to do so.
-Thus there is a bijection between $w$-rectangular bumpless pipedreams and $w$-EG-pipedreams.
+Thus there is a bijection between $w$-rectangular bumpless pipedreams with no empty tiles and $w$-EG pipedreams.
 Finally, one verifies from the definitions that $\lambda(P)$ is defined consistently for the two kinds of pipedreams. \end{proof}

 An empty tile $T$ in a bumpless pipedream $D$ is called a \defn{floating tile} if there exists a pipe that is northwest of $T$.
 A bumpless pipedream $D$ is called \defn{near EG} if it has a single floating tile.